qzysw123456/kubernetes-pod-checkpoint/README.md

 Kubernetes has restart policy, for application with "always" attribute, kube-controller would restart another instance after one instance is down.
 But if I want to implement the checkpointing feature, this restart policy doesn't make any sense.
 Since I dont want my application be restart from its orgin status automatically.
 So it is very important to figure out which part of code implement the restart policy
 #### Subquest: Container pause Feb.
 7. 2019
 Inside a pod, a pause container is always started with the container I desired.
 It looks like some kind of daemon that controls the other container.
 But after investigation, this container is used for maintaining namespace for all containers inside one pod.

+### Quset: Test Environment: Minecraft server
+Minecraft is a realtime multiplayer game, the game server cost around 1G memory, is a good toy for testing and demo.
+I followed [this project](https://hub.docker.com/r/itzg/minecraft-server/) to set up my server on Google Cloud Platform.
+Trouble shooting: don't forget to set up firewall rule on GCP, and disable online-mode to bypass a checker on client side.